dabit3/aws-amplify-workshop-react-native/README.md

   secretAccessKey:  __(<YOUR_SECRET_ACCESS_KEY>)__
 - Profile Name: __(default)__

-### Initializing A New Project
+### Initializing A New AWS Amplify Project

-> Make sure to initialize this project in the root of your new React Native application
+> Make sure to initialize this Amplify project in the root of your new React Native application

 ```bash
 amplify init